 Cataldo home prices are not only among the most expensive in Idaho, but Cataldo real estate also consistently ranks among the most expensive in America.

-Cataldo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cataldo is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cataldo is a town of construction workers and builders, managers, and professionals.
 There are especially a lot of people living in Cataldo who work in management occupations (20.56%), sales jobs (11.80%), and teaching (7.87%).

 Because of many things, Cataldo is a great place for families with children to consider.
 First of all, many other families with children live here, making Cataldo a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Cataldo has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Cataldo’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The percentage of people in Cataldo who are college-educated is somewhat higher than the average US community of 21.84%: 28.95% of adults in Cataldo have at least a bachelor's degree.
+The overall education level of Cataldo is somewhat higher than in the average US city of 21.84%: 28.95% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Cataldo in 2022 was $40,205, which is wealthy relative to Idaho, and upper middle income relative to the rest of the US.
 This equates to an annual income of $160,820 for a family of four.
 However, Cataldo contains both very wealthy and poor people as well.